Registering to vote

 Nationality

-To qualify you must be a British, Irish or qualifying Commonwealth citizen or a citizen of a qualifying European Union Member State.
+To qualify to vote, you must be a British, Irish or qualifying Commonwealth citizen or a citizen of a qualifying European Union member state.

 European Union citizens